EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/08-truenas.md

 (if you are using an AMD system, use `amd_iommu=on` instead)

-Now reboot the proxmox host to enable the setting.
+Run `update-grub`, then reboot the proxmox host to enable the setting.

 Once rebooted, open the dashboard: